Loripes95/website/content/authors/admin/_index.md

 title: Lorenzo Pesaresi
 role: PhD Candidate in Economics
 avatar_filename: avatar.jpg
-bio: Welcome to my webpage!
-I'm a PhD candidate in Economics at the University of Zurich.
+bio: I'm a PhD candidate in Economics at the University of Zurich.
 My research interests are Macroeconomics, Labor Economics, Search Theory, and Monetary Economics.
 interests: